joelvaneenwyk/packer-windows/README.md

 * Insert your product key into the `Key` element

-If you are going to configure your VM as a KMS client, you can use the product keys at http://technet.microsoft.com/en-us/library/jj612867.aspx.
+If you are going to configure your VM as a KMS client, you can use the product keys at [Appendix A: KMS Client Setup Keys | Microsoft Docs](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/jj612867(v=ws.11)?redirectedfrom=MSDN).
 These are the default values used in the `Key` element.

 ### Using existing ISOs